Hendrix-CS/csci151/labs/tic-tac-toe.md

 If there is no entry at the found location, a new `HashNode` is created to store the key and value.
-However, if there already exists a `HashNode` at that location, we first check to see if the keys match.
-If a match is found, the new value replaces the old value for that node.
-If the keys do not match, then a collision has occurred and must be resolved.
+However, if there already exists a `HashNode` at that location, resolve the collision by walking the linked list of `HashNodes` at that location, looking for either a matching key or the end of the chain.

-To resolve the collision, use the separate chaining algorithm to walk the linked list of `HashNodes` at that location, looking for either a matching key or the end of the chain.
+If a match is found, replace the old value for that node with the new value and exit the loop.
 If the end of the chain is reached without finding a match for the key, add a new `HashNode` at the beginning of the list, using the current array entry as the `next` in the constructor.

 Only when a new `HashNode` is created should the size counter be incremented.

 {% include note.html content="You will not pass any tests at this point.
 Both `put` and `get` are needed to really test out your code." %}